-I have been working as a documentary and lifestyle photographer for 11 years and my work has been published in a broad range of media including The New York Times, International New York Times, The Telegraph (UK), The Guardian (UK) and People Magazine.
-It has also featured in major international photo festivals and exhibitions.
-Whatever your needs - editorial, commercial or pet photography - I work to your brief to create compelling, high quality images that capture the essence of their subject.
+I have been working as a documentary and lifestyle photographer for 12 years and my work has been published in a wide range of media including The New York Times, The Guardian (UK), the British Journal of Photography and People Magazine.
+Whatever your needs - editorial, commercial or pet and people photography - I work to your brief to create compelling, high quality images that capture the essence of their subject.

-I am a member of the Royal Photographic Society, National Association of Press Photographers, American Photographic Artists, and a regular contributor to Barcroft Images/Getty (international photo news agency).
-I work pro-bono for a number of animal shelters and am a member of HeARTs Speak, a global organization that pairs artists with local animal shelters to help raise their profile.
+I am a member of the Royal Photographic Society and National Association of Press Photographers.
+My news images are syndicated internationally through Barcroft Images/Getty.
+I also work pro-bono for a number of animal shelters and am a member of HeARTs Speak, a global organization that pairs artists with local animal shelters to help raise their profile.

-I am a proud puppy momma to three beautiful Indian born dachshunds, Mitzie (9), Monty (8), and Minnie (4), each with their own Pet Passport and already residents of three continents!
+I am a proud puppy momma to three beautiful India born dachshunds: Mitzie (9), Monty (9) and Minnie (5), each with their own Pet Passport and already residents of three continents.
 Prior to moving into photography, I worked for 20 years as a public relations and communications consultant in London and NYC.
 I currently live in Fairfield County, Connecticut.